 - “W” usually indicates that the will was successfully filed.
 Clicking on the case number allows you to view the filer and the decedent

-- “P” usually indicates that the probate case was successfully filed.
-Clicking the case number allows one to see the actions that have been taken and the entire docket sheet
+- “P” usually suggests that the probate case was successfully filed.
+Clicking the case number will enable one to see the actions that have been taken and the entire docket sheet

 - “E” usually indicates estate matters while “T” stands for trust matters

 If a court is asked to assume jurisdiction over a trust, the case needs to be filed with a different case number if there is no order from a probate judge allowing otherwise.

 To view the probate or will filings will require the payment of either subscription fees or going to the court to purchase copies.

 If you are looking to get Probate Court services, you should contact the Wood Law Group.
 We have experience dealing with the Probate Court and provide courteous and prompt service to clients looking to file will and probate cases in court.